ChinmayMurugkar/Drone-Pipeline/README.md

 * chinmaym/kubernetes : provides a container to run kubectl commands
 * plugins/docker : for publishing docker images to repository

-### Repository and server used
-* For docker -
-edi.docker.target.com

 For POC purposes all the secrets can be replaced with the original values